victimofleisure/Sloganeer/README.md

 For example, to set incoming transitions to 1 second, a hold time of 3 seconds, no outgoing transition, and a pause of 1.5 seconds:
 -transdur 1 -holddur 3 -outdur 0 -pausedur 1.5

-To enter or exit full screen mode, use the app's system menu or the shortcut key F11.

 ### Slogans file

 The slogans file is a plain text file containing the slogans to be displayed.
 Each non-blank line of the file is interpreted as a single slogan.
 You can create multi-line slogans by inserting tab characters where you want line breaks.
 Each tab in a slogan is replaced with a newline when the text is displayed.